 Operating agreements serve as a guide for your new business, and they provide instructions on how the LLC will be managed and run.
-This is where you set rules and guidelines for your business entity, so it is recommended that all members sign this document.
+This is where you set rules and guidelines for your business entity and all members must sign this document.

 You should be ready for business expenses such as filing fees, LLC taxes, etc.

 You can also contact a business lawyer like ZenBusiness for legal advice on filing Articles of Organization and Articles of Incorporation.